justcoded/web-starter-kit/README.md

 ├── src                 #Folder with sources
 ├── tasks               #Folder with tasks for gulpfile ├── .browserslistrc     #Config for autoprefixer
-├── .editorconfig       #Config for IDEs
+├── .editorconfig       #Config for IDE
 ├── .eslintignore       #Eslint ignore list
 ├── .eslintrc           #Config for eslint
 ├── .gitattributes      #Git config for defining attributes per path